South African Airways Flight 295: Post-apartheid investigation

 In 1996, the TRC, established by the post-apartheid South African government, investigated apartheid-era atrocities.
 In particular, Flight 295 was investigated to determine if there was any truth behind conspiracy theories that asserted that the Margo Commission had covered up or missed any evidence that might implicate the previous government.
 Klatzow was invited by the TRC to explain his theories and cross-examine witnesses.
 Unlike most other hearings of the TRC, the hearing into Flight 295 was conducted in camera, and without any representation from the South African Civil Aviation Authority (CAA); Klatzow considered the CAA untrustworthy because it had participated in the official enquiry, which he considered flawed.
 A number of key aspects of Klatzow's theory hinged on his criticism of the actions of Judge Margo during the official enquiry, yet Judge Margo was not summoned to answer any of the allegations made against him.

 The TRC concluded that nothing listed in the flight manifest could have caused the fire, a conclusion that was met with controversy within the public.
 Following public pressure, the TRC records were released into the public domain in May 2000.
 Upon receiving the documents, Transport Minister Dullah Omar stated that the inquiry would be reopened if any fresh evidence was discovered.
 The South African Police Service were tasked to investigate whether there was any new evidence, and to make a recommendation to the minister.
 In October 2002, the minister announced that no new evidence had been found to justify re-opening the enquiry.

 On the 25th anniversary of the crash, Peter Otzen Jnr, the son of one of the victims, announced that he was approaching the Constitutional Court of South Africa in an attempt to have the commission of inquiry into the disaster reopened.
 In pursuit of this, he had obtained affidavits from former SAA employees who had never given any evidence before.
-An Australian national named Allan Dexter who had worked in public relations for SAA gave a sworn statement to Mr. Otzen claiming that he had been informed by the SAA manager at Taipei airport that Flight 295 was carrying rocket fuel which caused it to crash, and that the Captain had expressed concerns about the safety of the cargo but had been ordered from Johannesburg to fly the plane.
+An Australian national named Allan Dexter who had worked in public relations for SAA gave a sworn statement to Otzen claiming that he had been informed by the SAA manager at Taipei airport that Flight 295 was carrying rocket fuel which caused it to crash, and that the Captain had expressed concerns about the safety of the cargo but had been ordered from Johannesburg to fly the plane.
 In a 2014 interview, some of the accusations were disputed by Tinus Jacobs, SAA's manager in Taiwan who saw Flight 295 off.
 Jacobs claimed that due to Taiwan's status under martial law at the time, only one telephone at the airport (located in the office of China Airlines) could be used to make international calls and that none of Flight 295's crew had access to it.
 Jacobs furthermore claimed that Captain Uys and the other crew members appeared relaxed and routine both the previous day and on the evening of the flight's departure.